 The buyer has requested a cancellation or refund

 It is advisable to communicate with the buyer prior to voiding a transaction so that everyone knows what to expect and why.
 This will protect you from receiving negative feedback on your Seller Profile.
 If you already received payment from the buyer you will be responsible for handling refunds or adjustments.
 A record of the voided transaction will remain in your sales history for reference.

 Q. How do I get help and support on PartingOut.com?

-We strive to keep our commissions low on PartingOut.com by keeping our overhead low and encouraging community-based support.
+A. We strive to keep our commissions low on PartingOut.com by keeping our overhead low and encouraging community-based support.
 If you have a question or problem or would like to submit a suggestion please visit our GetSatisfaction forum at http://getsatisfaction.com/partingout.
 We will respond to you there and you will also benefit from the feedback and assistance of other users of PartingOut.com.
 We are always actively looking to improve PartingOut.com and welcome your input.